 At the end of 1983, the Three Crosses Ministries’ Boys Ranch, located a few miles north of Strawberry Point, approached Ewalu to propose a merger; their ministry had witnessed social services and financial difficulties and was closing.
 In March of 1984, the merger was approved and Ewalu became the successor corporation, assuming its 250-acre site/facility.

 The building was redesigned to meet the needs of the camp and became the Stone Center, an adult/family retreat facility used by a variety of groups.
-Today it is used nearly every weekend of the year and the net income generated by the Stone Center provides significant support for the summer and youth ministries at the main site.
+Today it is used nearly every weekend of the year, and the net income generated by the Stone Center provides support for the summer and youth ministries at the main site.

 Also supporting the summer ministries has been the revenue generated from offering outdoor education programming for public and parochial schools.
 Since 1986, thousands of school children have come to camp during the spring, fall, and winter months to explore and learn about the environment with the great outdoors as their classroom.
 The program has grown to as many as 31 schools using the facilities throughout the year.